Distributed estimation in wireless sensor networks: Physical layer considerations

 The bandwidth management problem for distributed dynamic estimation is explored.
 In particular, a methodology is proposed in which the CRLB based quantizer design approach is combined with the generalized Breiman, Friedman, Olshen, and Stone (GBFOS) algorithm to optimally allocate bits in a dynamical manner for a dynamic distributed estimation problem.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ozdemir, Onur, "Distributed estimation in wireless sensor networks: Physical layer considerations" (2009).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 10.
+10.